Benzodiazepine: Pharmacodynamics

+It is considered for some to act as pure agonists on its receptors, because this sort of binders are everytime the most strongest kinds of substances in its respective action, like anxious, but more think of benzodiazepines like the common unactive binders, that increases the activators flooding the recipient postsynaptic receptors, benzodiazepines are a special case with the agonists not binding at, but specifically on the side of specific benzo-side receptorsides as neutral agonist to opens the side for the other gabs-molecule needed to activate it, where the benzo-agonist according to its affinity-value rise the inhibitory action of this benzo-cell to other neurotransmitter-systems.

 Pharmacokinetics

-A benzodiazepine can be placed into one of three groups by its elimination half-life, or time it takes for the body to eliminate half of the dose.
+A benzodiazepine can be placed into one of three groups by its elimination half-life, or the time it takes for the body to eliminate half of the dose.
 Some benzodiazepines have long-acting active metabolites, such as diazepam and chlordiazepoxide, which are metabolised into desmethyldiazepam.
 Desmethyldiazepam has a half-life of 36–200 hours, and flurazepam, with the main active metabolite of desalkylflurazepam, with a half-life of 40–250 hours.
 These long-acting metabolites are partial agonists.